jazzfan2/palindromes/README.md

 # Name: palindromes.py
-palindromes.py - Program that generates (a stream of) multi-word palindromes in a given language.
+palindromes.py - Program that generates (a stream of) single-word and multi-word palindromes in a given language.

 # Description:
-palindromes.py is a Python3 program that generates multi-word palindromes in a given language, including the optional words given - whether or not existing - given as argument(s).
+palindromes.py is a Python3 program that generates single-word and multi-word palindromes in a given language, including the optional words given - whether or not existing - given as argument(s).

 palindromes.py can be used in two modes: